jonparker/movies-frontend/README.md

 # Movies App

-This app is the front end of a Movies web app.
+This app is a demo front end built with React that displays movies.
+It contains a service function which returns a static list of movies which represents a REST API.

 ## Development